itzg/docker-minecraft-server/docs/types-and-platforms/server-types/forge.md

 ### NeoForge

 Support for [NeoForge](https://neoforged.net/) is also provided.
-A NeoForge server can be automatically managed by setting `TYPE` to "NEOFORGE". `VERSION` specifies the Minecraft version and `NEOFORGE_VERSION` can be set to select a specific sub-version.
-By default, the latest NeoForge version available for the requested Minecraft version will be used.
+A NeoForge server can be automatically managed by setting `TYPE` to "NEOFORGE". `VERSION` specifies the Minecraft version and `NEOFORGE_VERSION` can be set to select a specific version, "latest", or "beta".
+By default, the latest, non-beta NeoForge version available for the requested Minecraft version will be used.

 !!! example